-Revenue Growth: 13.4%
+Revenue Growth: 13.6%

-The blended (year-over-year) revenue growth rate for Q1 2022 is 13.4%, which is above the 5-year average revenue growth rate of 7.1% and above the 10-year average revenue growth rate of 4.0%.
-If 13.4% is the actual growth rate for the quarter, it will mark the fifth-straight quarter of (year-over-year) revenue growth above 10%.
+The blended (year-over-year) revenue growth rate for Q1 2022 is 13.6%, which is above the 5-year average revenue growth rate of 7.1% and above the 10-year average revenue growth rate of 4.0%.
+If 13.6% is the actual growth rate for the quarter, it will mark the fourth-highest revenue growth rate reported by the index since FactSet began tracking this metric in 2008.
+It will also mark the fifth-straight quarter of (year-over-year) revenue growth above 10%.